-270º stunning sea views of the Mediterranean and Pyrénées from the air-conditioned villa
+270º stunning sea views of the Mediterranean and Pyrénées from the air-conditioned villa and pool area.

 English text version below photos!
+The property is SOLD

 Languedoc-Roussillon regionen omfattede departementerne Aude, Hérault, Gard og Lozère samt departementet Pyrénées-Orientales, der svarer til provinsen Roussillon.
 I 2016 indgik Languedoc-Roussillon i den administrative region Languedoc-Roussillon-Midi-Pyrénées, der da fik ca. 5,7 mio. indb.